NAFA Accounting Ethics Experts Advise on Corporate Social Responsibility

 Strategies to boost your image by improving your CSR performance

 Businesses today are becoming more image conscious, and for good reasons.
 Consumers are more discriminating, and they’re seeking out companies they feel are good global citizens.
 This means adopting practices and supporting initiatives that green the environment, address past inequities in employment, and give back to the community through philanthropy, all of which has become known as Corporate Social Responsibility, or CSR.
 But it’s not just consumers who are driving the CSR bandwagon; workers at all levels prefer to work with companies whose values align with theirs.
 So, if you want to burnish your image with consumers and recruit and retain employees competitively, improving your CSR profile makes sound business sense.
-The accounting ethics consultants at North American Forensic Accounting PC can show you how.
+The accounting ethics consultants at North American Forensic Accounting can show you how.

 The demand for CSR comes from many quarters